Hypergamy: General differences by sex

-Prevalence
+Quantitative measurement

 In Britain, marrying up has decreased significantly since the 1950s.
 It is becoming less common for women to marry older men, because current socioeconomic dynamics allow women more autonomy.
 Hypergamy does not necessitate the man being older; rather, it requires him to have higher status.
-The term 'social equals' typically pertains to shared social circles rather than economic equality.
+The term "social equals" typically pertains to shared social circles rather than economic equality.

 A 2012 analysis of a survey of 8,953 people in 37 countries, which found that the more gender-equal a country, the likelier male and female respondents were to report seeking the same qualities in each other rather than different ones.

-An empirical study examined the mate preferences of subscribers to an online dating service in Israel that had a highly skewed sex ratio (646 men for 1,000 women).
-Despite this skewed sex ratio, they found that "On education and socioeconomic status, women on average express greater hypergamic selectivity; they prefer mates who are superior to them in these traits... while men express a desire for an analogue of hypergamy based on physical attractiveness; they desire a mate who ranks higher on the physical attractiveness scale than they themselves do."
+Observational data from mobile dating applications demonstrate distinct gender asymmetries in mate selectivity when users evaluate photograph-based profiles.
+In an empirical study analyzing user activity on Tinder, Tyson et al. (2016) found that men and women employ contrasting strategies during initial visual screening.
+Female users exhibit strong upfront selectivity ("pre-filtering"), liking only a small fraction of male profiles, which results in a relatively high match rate of approximately 10%.
+In contrast, male users adopt a non-selective strategy ("post-filtering") by swiping right broadly across profiles and deciding whether to engage only after a mutual match occurs, yielding a match rate of roughly 0.6%.
+Consequently, on photo-based platforms, female selectivity functions as a strict initial gatekeeping mechanism, whereas male swiping strategy relies on broad initial preference followed by post-match filtering.

 One study did not find a statistical difference in the number of women or men "marrying-up" in a sample of 1,109 first-time married couples in the United States.

-Mathematical model

-Gilles Saint-Paul (2008) proposes a mathematical model that purports to demonstrate that human female hypergamy occurs because women have greater lost mating opportunity costs from monogamous mating (given their slower reproductive rate and limited window of fertility compared to men), and thus must be compensated for this cost of marriage.
+In 2008, economist Gilles Saint-Paul proposed a mathematical model that purports to demonstrate that human female hypergamy occurs because women have greater lost mating opportunity costs from monogamous mating (given their slower reproductive rate and limited window of fertility compared to men), and thus must be compensated for this cost of marriage.
 At the end of his introduction, Saint-Paul states his model is consistent with statistics published by Bertrand et al (2013) but also notes that in US Bureau of Labor and Statistics (BLS) data gathered the same year "aggregate evidence is not so clear-cut."